oklas/cpanexec/README.md

 This program `cpane` require command line passed to it as arguments.
 The command line may be script installed in local folder or generic executable may be with arguments.
-It execute passed command line within prepared by `local::lib` local environment and does not modify current environment.
+It execute passed command line within configured to current dir local environment and does not modify current environment.
+Folder `local` must be exists in current dir.

 # DEPENDENCIES